-You may need this test if an employer requires you as a job applicant to take this
+You may need this test if an employer asks for it as part of your job application.

-test.
 Athletes in professional and amateur sports are usually tested for drug use.
+So, too

-So are people who have gone to rehab centers to overcome addiction.
+are people who have gone to rehabilitation or recovery centers to overcome addiction.

-Emergency rooms often do a drug test if you're injured or unconscious, or a victim
+Emergency rooms often do a drug test if you're injured or unconscious, a victim of

-of date rape, or the healthcare staff suspects that you have overdosed.
+date rape, or the healthcare staff suspects that you may have overdosed.

 What other tests might I have along with this test?